DragonMinded/minidragon/LANGUAGE.md

 `fixed(value, fracbits=8)`

- > Given a floating point value and an optional fractional bits, converts that value to a fixed point integer that represents the decimal approximation of the floating point value.
+ > Given an integer or floating point value and an optional fractional bits, converts that value to a fixed point integer that represents the decimal approximation of the floating point value.
 Note that in MiniPy, fixed point integers are always 32 bits wide.

 ## Import System